South Africa Ministry Through Movement

 - We are not very punctual – it’s called African Time and it is very normal for a bride to arrive at church 3 hours later than stated on the invitation.
 We believe the bride and groom are the important ones and therefore when they arrive, it is the right time.

 The biggest stumbling block for accepting Christ in the African culture is Ancestral Spirits.
 They believe that their ancestors still have a big role to play in their lives.
 John 14:6 states clearly that Jesus is the Only Way – not ancestral worshiping.
-There are also certain rituals like paying Labola to the bride’s family which make things difficult.
-In this case the husband then sort of owns the wife, which can easily lead to abuse, etc.

 The Aids epidemic in Africa is big.
 Nearly all children are single or double Aids orphans, which are forcing them to either rely on grandparents for food and basic survival, or even start to function as heads of households themselves.